brefphp/symfony-messenger/README.md

         events:
             # Read more at https://www.serverless.com/framework/docs/providers/aws/events/event-bridge/
             -   eventBridge:
+                    # In case of you change bus name in config/packages/messenger.yaml (i.e eventbridge://myapp?event_bus_name=custom-bus) you need to set bus name like below
+                    # eventBus: custom-bus
                     # This filters events we listen to: only events from the "myapp" source.
                     # This should be the same source defined in config/packages/messenger.yaml
                     pattern: